allenai/shadow-scholar/README.md

 The `cli` decorator takes three arguments: the name of the script, a list of arguments, and a list of requirements.
 The name of the script should be the name a user would use to run the script from the command line.
-In the example above, the user would run the script with `python -m shadow_scholar scripts_collection.my_script`.
+In the example above, the user would run the script with `shadow scripts_collection.my_script`.

 **Step 5**: Add arguments to your script.
 Each argument should be an instance